-The bill outlines appropriations for the Iowa justice system for the fiscal year 2025-2026, allocating significant funding to various departments, including over $10 million for the attorney general's office, victim assistance grants, and legal services for low-income individuals.
-It mandates the Department of Justice to track and report on the time spent representing different agencies and funding from non-general sources.
-The bill also allows for the hiring of additional staff in the Department of Justice, contingent on federal funding availability.
-In the Department of Corrections, over $300 million is allocated for the operation of correctional facilities, with a focus on maintaining programs like drug courts and educational initiatives for inmates, while also encouraging the use of inmate labor for community service.
+The bill outlines appropriations for the Iowa justice system for the fiscal year 2025-2026, allocating significant funding to various departments, including the Department of Justice and the Department of Corrections.
+Key provisions include over $10 million for the attorney general's office, funding for victim assistance grants, and legal services for low-income individuals.
+The Department of Justice is required to maintain records of time spent on agency representation and report on non-general fund sources.
+Additionally, the bill allows for the hiring of more staff in the Department of Justice, contingent on federal funding availability.
+In the Department of Corrections, over $300 million is allocated for facility operations, with a focus on educational programs and mental health treatment for inmates, while also encouraging the use of inmate labor for community service.

 Statutes affected: Introduced: 915.94, 815.7, 714.16C, 714.16, 80B.13A, 622.10, 904.317